How to Read a Tag on Your Carpet like a Carpet Cleaner

 Each of the five cleaning codes indicates the correct cleaning technique.
 You need to follow these indications in order to keep your carpet in good shape and avoid deteriorating it:

 · W - wet cleaning.
-This type of carpet requires spot clean with water only, preferably distilled water.
+This type of carpet requires spot cleaning with water only, preferably distilled water.
 It is also possible to steam clean a rug or use hot water extraction at a rug cleaner in NYC;

 · S – solvent cleaning.
-Avoid water as it could damage the fabric and use a solvent-based cleaning product instead.;
+Avoid water as it could damage the fabric and use a solvent-based cleaning product instead.

 · W and S – wet and solvent.
 You can use either water or solvent, depending on the type of stain you want to remove;